Vézelay Abbey: Comparison with other contemporary portals

+Details of left side : two paralytics show their arms (top), two gospelists write what they've seen (bottom) and an apostle stares at Christ (right).

 Vézelay's political motivation becomes all the more apparent when compared with contemporary portal designs from other churches around France.
 The Vézelay lintel is distinct, but some comparisons can be made between it and other Romanesque portal sculptures of the time.
 Vézelay's lintel is comparable to the St. Lazare lintel in Autun in that both show humans who have sinned.
 While the Vézelay lintel is devoted to the depiction of "heathens," the Autun lintel shows the damned souls on Judgment Day.
 The similarity between both lintels is due in large part to the fact that the same master artisan, Master Gislebertus, was the primary architect on both sites.
 "Gislebertus ... began his career at Cluny, then worked on the original west facade at Vézelay, and c.
 1120 moved to Autun."
 In addition, the two tympana are similar in that they follow the tradition of placing the exaggerated Christ in the center of the image.
 Here is where the similarity stops, however.
 Autun is more traditional and typical of the Romanesque portal carvings.
 It depicts the Second Coming, which is a popular and typical depiction in Romanesque art.
 Frightful images of demons abound.
 The goals of the two different tympana are reflected in their design; Autun is designed to frighten people back to church while Vézelay is designed as a political statement to support the crusades.